isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div><p>Thomson Road Reservoir, 1907</p></div>
 <div>From the Lee Kip Lin Collection.
 All rights reserved.
 Lee Kip Lin and National Library Board, Singapore 2009.</div>
 </div>

-Also known as the Impounding Reservoir, and later MacRitchie Reservoir, it was constructed through a generous donation by Chinese philanthropist, Tan Kim Seng, in 1857.
-The water intake tower and connecting bridge was a reflection of late 19th century technology and construction method, and has been identified as one of the landmarks to be conserved.
+Also known as the Impounding Reservoir, and later MacRitchie Reservoir, Thomson Road Reservoir was constructed in 1857 with funds generously donated by Chinese philanthropist Tan Kim Seng.
+The water intake tower and connecting bridge was a reflection of late 19th century technology and construction techniques, and have been identified as landmarks for conservation.

 <hr>